tamersp25/docs/docs/engines/guidelines.md

 * contentType is the MIME type and should be set
 * details should be set to the metadata value provided in the payload

-**SDOs** When creating a new SDO, use the createSDO mutator and provide the following fields:
+**SDOs:** When creating a new SDO, use the createSDO mutator and provide the following fields:
 * startDateTime: use the date from the "metadata" object in the payload
 * stopDateTime: use the file duration to determine
 * source: source name from the payload